Welsh regional rugby: Ospreys

-Dragons/Dreigiau
+The Ospreys have expressed an intention to move a new rebuilt stadium at the historic St Helen's Ground in Swansea in 2026.

+Dragons

-Dragons (Dreigiau) are owned by the Welsh Rugby Union and play their home games at Rodney Parade, Newport and at other grounds around the region.
+Dragons (Dreigiau) are owned a consortium (headed by David Buttress) that bought Rodney Parade and the Dragons from the WRU in July 2023.
+The Dragons play most of their home games at Rodney Parade, Newport and occasionally at other grounds around the region.
 They play in the United Rugby Championship and the European Rugby Champions Cup/European Rugby Challenge Cup.
-The region they represent covers an area of southeast Wales including Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen with a total population approaching 600,000 and they are affiliated with a number of semi-professional and amateur clubs throughout the area, including Pontypool RFC, Caerphilly RFC, Cross Keys RFC, Ebbw Vale RFC and Newport RFC.
+The region they represent covers an area of southeast Wales east of Cardiff including Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen with a total population approaching 600,000 and they are affiliated with a number of semi-professional and amateur clubs throughout the area, including Pontypool RFC, Caerphilly RFC, Cross Keys RFC, Ebbw Vale RFC and Newport RFC.

 Formed in 2003 as a result of the introduction of regional rugby union teams in Wales, the team started life with a third-place finish in the 2003–04 Celtic League, and finished fourth the next season; however, the team finished in the bottom three in each of the next four seasons.
 In 2007, they reached the semi-finals of the European Challenge Cup, losing to French side ASM Clermont Auvergne 46–29.
 In 2011, they reached the semi-finals of the Anglo-Welsh Cup, losing to Gloucester.
 They are yet to make the knock-out stage of the European Rugby Champions Cup.